jolivain/glslsandbox-player/README.md

 ------------

-  The https://glslsandbox.com/ website (and all its shaders) is using WebGL (See https://www.khronos.org/webgl/) and JavaScript for the rendering which are now available in common web browsers.
-Those web browsers are generally using X11.
-All of this pulls a lot of dependencies, which generally requires a full desktop system.
-It also require a working Internet connection.
+  The https://glslsandbox.com/ website (and all its shaders) is using WebGL 1.0 (see https://www.khronos.org/webgl/) and JavaScript for the rendering.
+WebGL is now available in common web browsers.
+Those web browsers are generally using X11 or Wayland.
+Those graphical environments has a lot of dependencies, which generally requires a full desktop system.
+A web browser also require a working Internet connection.
 Since WebGL 1.0 is based on OpenGL ES 2.0, it's relatively straightforward to run those shaders directly on an OpenGL ES 2.0 driver.

   The goal of this program is to stress OpenGL ES 2.0 and greater drivers (and its online shader compiler) on very restricted embedded